m-kupiec/compendium-react/README.md

 ## Effects

-### Use Cases

-"Use Effects only for code that should run _because_ the component was displayed to the user." ([React](https://react.dev/learn/you-might-not-need-an-effect))

-"Keep in mind that Effects are typically used to “step out” of your React code and synchronize with some _external_ system.
-This includes browser APIs, third-party widgets, network, and so on.
-If your Effect only adjusts some state based on other state, you might not need an Effect." ([React](https://react.dev/learn/synchronizing-with-effects))

-"You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components." ([React](https://react.dev/learn/synchronizing-with-effects))

-"You can also fetch data with Effects: for example, you can synchronize the search results with the current search query.
-Keep in mind that modern frameworks provide more efficient built-in data fetching mechanisms than writing Effects directly in your components." ([React](https://react.dev/learn/you-might-not-need-an-effect))

 ### Operation

 "Effects let you run some code after rendering so that you can synchronize your component with some system outside of React. . . .
 Effects run at the end of a commit after the screen updates.
 This is a good time to synchronize the React components with some external system (like network or a third-party library)." ([React](https://react.dev/learn/synchronizing-with-effects))